louisaspicer/CV/README.md

 Project | Summary | Technologies
 --- | --- | --- |
 [Guide Me](https://github.com/aabolade/GuideMe) | Final project at MA. iOS app to aid users with varying degrees of visual impairment to navigate an underground station.
 To achieve this goal our app scans for bluetooth beacons and passes directions to the user if it detects a beacon with an ID it knows. |Swift, Xcode, TFL API
-[Twitter Forest](https://github.com/louisaspicer/twitter_forest)| A virtual forest that starts to grow depending on how many tweets have been written with a particular word in them.| Javascript, Jasmine, CSS, Twitter API
+[Bowling Calculator](https://github.com/louisaspicer/bowling-challenge)|A Makers Academy weekend challenge.
+An app to calculate the scores of a bowling game.| Javascript, Jasmine for testing
-[Instagram Clone](https://github.com/louisaspicer/instagram-challenge)| Makers Academy weekend challenge.
+[Instagram Clone](https://github.com/louisaspicer/instagram-challenge)|A Makers Academy weekend challenge.
 Created a simple Instagram clone in Rails.| Ruby, Rails, Bootstrap, OmniAuth, Heroku

 You can view all of my projects and my progress so far on my Github: https://github.com/louisaspicer